pdfernhout/Twirlip2/README.md

 * BACKLOG Support doing the same via IRC and RSS using a common infrastructure if time permits
 * Unit tests for each of the above (ideally written beforehand)

 The results of all of these tasks will be very crude as far as UX but should be minimally useable for the tasks outlined.
-Ideally the resulting application should work well enough that current Thunderbird users with POP accounts with very basic email needs could switch to it as their primary email client and only use Thunderbird desktop only for more specialized cases (not without some pain and loss of functionality, of course).
+Ideally the resulting application should work well enough that current Thunderbird users with POP3 accounts with very basic email needs could switch to it as their primary email client and only use Thunderbird desktop only for more specialized cases (not without some pain and loss of functionality, of course).
 So, this first week will create a minimal "eat our own dog food" base that could be improved upon by a team using this exact tool over the next year to discuss and plan how to make something really awesome. :-)

 ## Architecture and other project information